infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 	- Studies [^4]  have suggested that children in institutional care may not learn how to judge feelings of satiety and ask for more or less food, with a tendency to overeat when food is available in abundance.
 		- Not filling the plate, and allowing children to ask for seconds might be a best practice here.
 ### Post Meal
+ - ==no information yet on waste disposal and safe food disposal practices at institutions==